-Dict object that defines what package property will be updated, e.g {"tags": ["tag"]} or {"enabled": "true"}

-• operation [ref]

-String object that defines the way of how package property will be updated, allowed operations are "add", "replace" or "delete".
+- package: path to zip archive that represents Murano application package or absolute path to folder with package components - body: dict object that defines what package property will be updated, e.g {"tags": ["tag"]} or {"enabled": "true"} - operation: string object that defines the way of how package property will be updated, allowed operations are "add", "replace" or "delete".
 Default value is "replace".